jsecomb/Homework8/README.md

 ## Description:

-Generates a pre-formatted readme.md file with some important information already filled in.
+Generates a pre-formatted readme.md file using command prompts with some important information already inputed.
+Intended to make it easy to create thorough, well-formatted readme files for every Github repository.

 ---